 Since all applicants for financial assistance are required to file the FAFSA, it is important to submit an accurate and complete form early to allow sufficient lead time for processing and award notification.
-Note in the chart below the suggested FAFSA filing dates.
+Note in the chart below the FAFSA priority filing deadline:

-Academic Terms , in the second s Suggested FAFSA Filing Date To attend Fall & Spring Semesters July 1 June 1 April 15 To attend Summer Semester N/A May 1 April 15 To attend Spring Semester only December 1 December 1 November 1
+Academic Terms New Students Continuing & Readmitted Students Suggested FAFSA Filing Date To attend Fall & Spring Semesters June 1 April 1 April 1 To attend Summer Semester N/A May 1 April 1 To attend Spring Semester only December 1 December 1 November 1 apply to receive an award determination before classes begin.

-Although applications are accepted throughout the school year, all financial aid processing is performed on a strict first-come, first-served basis.
-The priority application dates are set to advise applicants about the latest they should apply to receive an award determination before classes begin.
 Applications received after these dates will be processed provided the FAFSA data is complete and verified.
 There can be no guarantee of financial aid funds being available other than Federal Pell Grants for a FAFSA filed after these dates.
 There are additional forms and requirements for students seeking work study employment or Federal Direct Loans.
-In August we will offer a Work Study Orientation so students can learn more about the work study program.
+In August a Work Study Orientation will be offered so students can learn more about the work study program.